-C403.2..2 Occupancy sensors.
+C403.2.6.2 Occupancy sensors.
 Classrooms, gyms, auditoriums and conference rooms larger than 500 square feet of floor area shall have occupancy sensor control that will either close outside air dampers or turn off serving equipment when the space is unoccupied except where equipped with another means to automatically reduce outside air intake below design rates when spaces are partially occupied.

+C403.2.6.2 Enclosed parking garage ventilation controls.
+Enclosed parking garages used for storing or handling automobiles operating under their own power shall employ contamination-sensing devices and automatic controls configured to stage fans or modulate fan average airflow rates to 50 percent or less of design capacity, or intermittently operate fans less than 20 percent of the occupied time or as required to maintain acceptable contaminant levels in accordance with International Mechanical Code provisions.
+Failure of contamination sensing devices shall cause the exhaust fans to operate continuously at design airflow.

+Exceptions:

+Garages with a total exhaust capacity less than 22,500 cfm (10 620 L/s) with ventilation systems that do not utilize heating or mechanical cooling.

+Garages that have a garage area to ventilation system motor nameplate power ratio that exceeds 1125 cfm/hp (710 L/s/kW) and do not utilize heating or mechanical cooling.

-C403.2..3 Enclosed loading dock and parking garage exhaust ventilation system control.
+C403.2.6.3 Enclosed loading dock and parking garage exhaust ventilation system control.
 Mechanical ventilation systems for enclosed loading docks and parking garages shall be designed to exhaust the airflow rates (maximum and minimum) determined in accordance with the International Mechanical Code.

-Ventilation systems shall be equipped with a control device that operates the system automatically upon detection of vehicle operation or the presence of occupants by approved automatic detection devices.
-Each of the following types of Controllers shall be capable of shutting off fans or modulating fan speed.
-Control devices shall not reduce airflow rates below the minimum requirement in accordance with the International Mechanical Code during scheduled periods of occupied operation.
+Ventilation systems shall be equipped with a control device that operates the system automatically by means of carbon monoxide detectors applied in conjunction with nitrogen dioxide detectors by approved automatic detection devices.
+Controllers shall be capable of shutting off fans or modulating fan speed to 50 percent or less of design capacity, or intermittently operate fans less than 20 percent of the occupied time or as required to maintain acceptable contaminant levels in accordance with International Mechanical Code provisions.

 Gas sensor controllers used to activate the exhaust ventilation system shall stage or modulate fan speed upon detection of specified gas levels.
 All equipment used in sensor controlled systems shall be designed for the specific use and installed in accordance with the manufacturer's recommendations.
 The system shall be arranged to operate automatically by means of carbon monoxide detectors applied in conjunction with nitrogen dioxide detectors.
 Garages and loading docks shall be equipped with a controller and a full array of carbon monoxide (CO) sensors set to maintain levels of carbon monoxide below 35 parts per million (ppm).
 Additionally, a full array of nitrogen dioxide detectors shall be connected to the controller set to maintain the nitrogen dioxide level below the OSHA standard for eight hour exposure.
 Spacing and location of the sensors shall be installed in accordance with manufacturer recommendations.

-Occupant detection sensors used to activate the system shall detect entry into the parking garage along both the vehicle and pedestrian pathways.

-C403.2..3.1 System activation devices for enclosed loading docks.
+C403.2.6.3.1 System activation devices for enclosed loading docks.
 Ventilation systems for enclosed loading docks shall be activated by one of the following:

 Gas sensors installed in accordance with the International Mechanical Code.